dhanesharole/dhanesharole.github.io/_posts/2017-06-28-a-developers-guide-to-blockchain.md

 ---
 layout: post
 title: A developer's guide to blockchain
-categories: blockchain
+category: Blockchain
 ---

 ### What is blockchain ?

 It is combination of following cryptogrphic algorithms

-- Algorithm 1
+- Algo 1
-- Algorithm 2
+- Algo 2
-- Algorithm 3
+- Algo 3